liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 [<a name="5.74"></a>5.74] set new public render parameters from mapped models whose values have changed (action).

-Test: TBD In action set a new value in the underlying request scoped managed bean that is mapped to a PRP.
+Test: In action set a new value in the underlying request scoped managed bean that is mapped to a PRP.
 Test in render that the new value is received and is updated into managed bean.

 [<a name="5.75"></a>5.75] for each head resource, the bridge calls `HeaderRequest.addDependency()` to ensure that it is